Annie Leibovitz Masterclass Review 2023 : Is it Worth Your Money?

 Checking the Picture on a Shoot

-Annie shares her thoughts on looking at pictures during a shoot and why she doesn’t recommend it and finds it disrespectful for the subject.
+Annie shares her thoughts on looking at pictures during a shoot and why she doesn’t recommend it and finds it disrespectful to the subject.

 When Is a Shoot Over?